-- 1. the spectrometer is cleared and then begins integrating - 2. the spectrometer integrates for a fixed period of time, the only option being 50 milliseconds - 3. the data is transferred to the software, the spectrometer then sits idle waiting for the next trigger
+- 1. the spectrometer is cleared and then begins integrating - the spectrometer integrates for a fixed period of time, determined by the jumpered pins on the spectrometer's circuit board - 3. the data is transferred to the software - 4. the spectrometer then sits idle, waiting for the next trigger